Prosotherium: Classification

 The genus Prosotherium was first described in 1897 by Florentino Ameghino, over fossilized remains discovered in Patagonia in Late Oligocene terrains.
 The type species is Prosotherium garzoni, and Ameghino described in this same paper P. triangulidens, which was a bit larger than the type species, as well as P. robustum.
 P. quartum, a fourth species, was described in 1901 by Ameghino.
-Only the first name is still considered valid.
+Only Prosotherium garzoni is still considered valid.

 Prosotherium was a member of the Hegetotheriidae, a clade of light, rodent-like or hare-like Notoungulata.
 Prosotherium was a member of the Pachyrukhinae subfamily comprising several hare-like genera.
 It is possible that Prosotherium was an ancestral form or a close relative of Paedotherium, more specialized.

+In a 1999 unpublished Ph.D. dissertation, the Propachyrucos species P. ameghinorum and P. simpsoni were synonymized with Prosotherium garzoni.
+This was supported by a 2019 reassessment as well as a number of other studies.
+This means Prosotherium garzoni is known from an almost complete specimen, ie, the holotype of Pr. ameghinorum.
+The 2019 study recovers the features of P. ameghinorum as consistent with those of juvenile Prosotherium garzoni (although the holotype of P. ameghinorum was not directly examined).
+Despite this, until 2019, phylogenetic analyses regularly scored Propachyrucos for cranial and post-cranial characters, which are known only from the synonymized P. ameghinorum and P. simpsoni.

 Paleobiology

 The Late Oligocene terrains of Patagonia present at least three genera of hegetotheres with hypsodont teeth : Prosotherium, Propachyrucos and Medistylus, the latter of which is sometimes considered an interatheriid.
 This implies a strict repartition of ecological niches among the Oligocene hegetotheres, but also reflects the remarkable evolutionary radiation of rodent-like ungulates during the Cenozoic of South America, and suggest environmental differences between the fauna of Patagonia and the fauna of Uruguay and Bolivia, where those animals were absent.